danielbodnar/awesome-stars/README.md

 ## finance

+- [jameskokoska/Cashew](https://github.com/jameskokoska/Cashew) - 💸 An app created to help users manage a budget and purchases
+- [kevinschaich/mintable](https://github.com/kevinschaich/mintable) - 🍃 Automate your personal finances – for free, with no ads, and no data collection.
+- [actualbudget/actual](https://github.com/actualbudget/actual) - A local-first personal finance app
 - [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable
 - [jesusantguerrero/atmosphere](https://github.com/jesusantguerrero/atmosphere) - The Digital Home Management Software
 - [polygon-io/client-examples](https://github.com/polygon-io/client-examples) - Examples of how to connect to Polygon.io